castwide/gamefic/README.md

     gem install gamefic-sdk

+# Using the Executables

 There are two Gamefic executables: "gamefic" for playing games and "gfk" for development.
 The examples in this README assume you are working with the executables that get distributed with the gems.

-There are alternate versions of the executables in the repo's root directory that are functionally equivalent to the gems' versions, except they add the local lib directory to Ruby's load paths.
+## Using Executables in Development

+If you want the binaries to use the libraries in the repo, use bundle to configure the environment:

+    cd /path/to/repo
+    bundle install

+Then use bundle exec to run the binaries:

+    bundle exec gamefic
+    bundle exec gfk

 # Running the Examples